What Power Supply Do I Have: Know Your PSU Wattage

 I think checking the power supply's box is the easiest way to find out it's wattage, model number and other required specifications.

-Hopefully, any of the above three methods have helped you out to know about your power supply and its wattage.
+Hopefully, any of the above three methods have helped you determine how to see what power supply you have.

 What Size Power Supply Do I Need